 The Sam and Adele Golden Foundation Residency resides on 140 acres of fields and woods in the town of Columbus, New York.
 Columbus is a small rural farming community about a four hour drive from New York City.
 The residency property has a beautiful brook running through it, along with miles of groomed walking paths.

 Construction began in 2008, transforming a dilapidated barn into a state-of-the-art residency facility.
 The residency’s environmentally-sensitive design incorporates original post and beam construction, allows for radiant heating, and provides wash areas for paint materials fed to special wastewater treatment facilities.
-The Golden Foundation Residency Barn is fully American with Disabilities act (ADA) compliant and all the floors are accessible by elevator.
+The Golden Foundation Residency Barn is ADA compliant, and all the floors are accessible by elevator.